hashicorp/nomad/website/source/guides/operations/cluster/automatic.html.md

 ---
 layout: "guides"
-page_title: "Automatically Bootstrapping a Nomad Cluster"
+page_title: "Automatic Clustering with Consul"
-sidebar_current: "guides-cluster-automatic"
+sidebar_current: "guides-operations-cluster-automatic"
 description: |-
   Learn how to automatically bootstrap a Nomad cluster using Consul.
 By having a Consul agent installed on each host, Nomad can automatically discover other clients and servers to bootstrap the cluster without operator involvement.
 ---

-# Automatic Bootstrapping
+# Automatic Clustering with Consul

 To automatically bootstrap a Nomad cluster, we must leverage another HashiCorp open source tool, [Consul](https://www.consul.io/).
 Bootstrapping Nomad is